okonomichiyaki/supercat/00-SUPERCAT.md

 The procedures use some special vocabulary that is specific to SUPERCAT.
 See the "Terminology" page for explanations of words like <ins>contend</ins>.

 Start with "Bot Turn" and follow the instructions, executing statements if possible.
 When posed with a question, evaluate the situation and follow the nested steps.
-For more detailed explanation of interpreting nested procedures, see "Questions".
+For more detailed explanation of interpreting nested procedures, see "Questions" at the end of the rules.

 When directed, use "General Priorities" to select a card: Lead, Pivot, or Copy with the indicated suit from bot's options.
 If suit is not available, proceed to next question.
 Once a card has been selected, go to the page for the selected card's suit.